 Intimacy and PH

 Just because you have PH doesn’t mean you can’t have a healthy love life.
 However, having PH can lead to emotional issues that can affect intimate relationships.
 The Pulmonary Hypertension Association (PHA UK) has published a booklet called It matters to me: A guide to relationships and intimacy for people with pulmonary hypertension.
 This explains how PH and its treatments can affect you as a sexual and intimate person, and discusses ways of dealing with this.
-If you would like to receive a copy, please fill in the publication request form.
+You can find all of our available publications here.